Fun fact: Stats say that 44.8% of internet users turn to social media to research things they want to buy.

 ✅ What their experience was like working with you

 ✅ The results they achieved after purchasing a policy from you

-Use direct quotes, get a good picture – hell, be in the picture with them! – and highlight the parts readers would care about most.
+Use direct quotes, get a good picture, and why not – be in the picture with them!
+And, of course, highlight the parts readers would care about most.

 3. Don’t just $ell – build meaningful relationships

 Despite what your bottom line is saying, social channels are more than just breeding grounds for insurance agents to advertise their policies.